simonZhou86/simonZhou86.github.io/_pages/about.md

 **I am also open to any collaborations on (Multimodal) Foundation Models for Medical Imaging**

 [comment]: <> (Reviewer for [MICCAI 2025](https://conferences.miccai.org/2025/en/default.asp) at Daejeon, Republic of Korea; and as a)

 ## 🔥🔥🔥 News
+- (Jul.
+2025), Our paper on Mamba-based Multimodal 2D/3D Medical Image Fusion for Advanced Clinical Diagnosis has been accepted to [MICCAI MLMI 2025](https://sites.google.com/view/mlmi2025/)!
+[Link](https://arxiv.org/abs/2508.03008).
+The preparatory work is also presented at ICML 2025 Workshop, see [here](https://simonzhou86.github.io/publication/clinicalfmamba_2d) for more details.
 - (May.
 2025), One paper resubmitted to [Electronic Journal of Statistics](https://imstat.org/journals-and-publications/electronic-journal-of-statistics/).
 - (Feb.
 2025), I will serve as a Reviewer for [MICCAI 2025](https://conferences.miccai.org/2025/en/default.asp) at Daejeon, Republic of Korea; and as a Program Commitee Member for [IEEE BIBM 2025](https://ieeebibm.org/BIBM2025) at Wuhan, China
 - (Nov.
 2024), Our paper on autoregressive tumor ROIs generation has been accpected to [Computers in Biology and Medicine](https://www.sciencedirect.com/journal/computers-in-biology-and-medicine) as a <span style="color:red">*regular paper*</span>!
 [Link](https://www.sciencedirect.com/science/article/abs/pii/S0010482524015877)